 Here's where you can get started setting up your STRIPE payment gateway.

-Payment Express is a long-established gateway used and trusted by thousands of businesses worldwide.
+Windcave is a long-established gateway used and trusted by thousands of businesses worldwide.
 It's a reliable way for customers to pay you online using their credit or debit card.

 Funds will appear in your bank account automatically, usually next business day or within a few days depending on who provides your merchant account.